Tilekdevs/Tilekdevs/README.md

 * 🌍  I'm based in Kyrgyzstan
 * ✉️  You can contact me at [gchncbv@gmail.com](mailto:gchncbv@gmail.com)
-* 🧠  I'm learning TypeScript and Remix
+* 🧠  I'm learning TypeScript and Node.js
 * 🤝  I'm open to collaborating on Interesting projects
 * ⚡  I love simracing